After Seahawks’ Jamal Adams injures left shoulder, Pete Carroll says ‘we’ll see’ if Adams plays vs. Rams

 The strong safety injured his left shoulder in the fourth quarter of the Seahawks’ 26-23 victory over the San Francisco 49ers on Sunday.

-FOX TV cameras showed Adams throwing his helmet on the sideline after he came out of the injury tent with a trainer.
+Fox TV cameras showed Adams throwing his helmet on the sideline after he came out of the injury tent with a trainer.

 “He was just so disappointed — more dejected about the fact that he got banged up,” Seahawks coach Pete Carroll said after the game.
 “I think (the injury happened) on a pass rush, and we’ll see what that means for next week.
 I can’t tell you.

-“The early stuff from the trainers (is) that he’ll play next week, but we’ll have to see how he how he does get through the week.”
+“The early stuff from the trainers (is) that he’ll play next week, but we’ll have to see how he does get through the week.”

 Adams injured his other shoulder — his right shoulder — early in the Seahawks’ first game against the Rams on Nov.
 15. That injury, he has said, has largely healed.